*** Take advantage of current registration savings. Register by April 30! *****

 Duathlon - The top 3 male and female overall finishers in the Tri, Fit and Challenge Duathlon are recognized for their finish.
 There are no age division awards for Duathlon.

 Aquabike - Athletes who choose to participate in the Aquabike division will complete their respective swim and and bike and then head to the finish line to finish their event.
 Their time officially stops when then cross the finish line; however, for scoring and results purposes it ends when they enter Transition No. 2.
-The Top 3 male and female finishers in each age group are eligible for award commemorating their finish and place.
+The Top male and female finisher in each distance are eligible for award commemorating their finish and place.

 Clydesdale/Athena - Generally larger participants may opt-into this division.
 These athletes are subdivided by gender, each of whom must meet these minimum weight requirements – Athena: 165 lbs and Clydesdale: 220 lbs.
 The Top Male and Female finishers are eligible for an award commemorating their finish and place.